badscotsman/badscotsman/README.md

 - 👋 Hi, I’m @badscotsman (aka Scott Cameron)
 - 👀 I’m interested in ...
 Unity game development!
 - 🌱 I’m currently learning ... well, I never stop learning!
+But specifically, the latest and greatest best practices from Unity and Machine Learning.
 - 💞️ I’m looking to collaborate on ... a remarkable open-source project that benefits all Unity developers!
 - 📫 How to reach me ... scott (at) iohouse (dot) com